Diabetes Education and Management

 Department of - Health & Behavior Studies

-The Diabetes Education and Management Program is an interdisciplinary 36-credit Master of Science degree — the first of its kind.
-We will equip clinicians and care managers with a greater understanding of how diabetes develops and evolves across different populations; how to assess the whole patient and help them manage treatment of their disease; how to develop, implement, and evaluate diabetes self-care management programs; and how to conduct advocacy.
+The Diabetes Education and Management Program is an interdisciplinary 36-credit Master of Science degree— the first of its kind.
+We equip clinicians and care managers with a greater understanding of how diabetes develops and evolves across different age groups and populations; how to assess the whole patient and help them manage treatment of their disease; how to develop, implement, and evaluate diabetes self-care education and management programs; and how to conduct advocacy.
 The program is offered entirely online.

-The Certificate in Advanced Diabetes Topics is a 16-credit academic certificate for those holding a master's degree or higher in a clinical discipline.
+The Certificate in Advanced Diabetes Topics is a 15-18-credit academic certificate for those holding a master's degree or higher in a clinical discipline.
 Those with a graduate degree who have been working in diabetes for two years or more are also eligible to apply.
-The certificate program includes the five core diabetes courses.
+The certificate program includes the six core diabetes courses.

 DIABETES EDUCATION AND MANAGEMENT (DEDM)